johnrearden/pa-data-driven-design/README.md

 **Bonus Study** - Although not requested by the client, Data Driven Design has decided to include a bonus study with the goal that the client should retain the service of DDD.
 The bonus study consist of pitching the two largest contributors to the data set, Cessna (24%) and Piper (13%) and see who fairs the best for different performance features.
 It is important to not draw too large conclusions from this superficial study since many more parameters would need to be taken into account for a fair study including aspects such as practicality, structural robustness and price just to mention a few.

-**Accuracy:** Naturally the goal is always to maximise accuracy however the nature of Conceptual design is that ballpark figures goes a long way and the understanding of the background from where the data comes is more important.
-The accuracy is not a safety concern.
-The year of first flight, construction type and material varies greatly within the data set thus a further categorization is desirable for increased prediction accuracy.
-Please see the Outlook-chapter for a further discussion.
+**Accuracy:** Naturally the goal is always to maximize accuracy however the nature of Conceptual design is that ballpark figures goes a long way as long as it is paired with a good sense of judgment and understanding of where the data comes from.
+Since the predictions are intended to be used only in the early Airplane Design Phase inaccuracies does not put human life at risk.
+The only thing at risk is money since a wrong decision here, i.e. to select a multi Engined instead of a single Engined configuration, can have disastrous consequences if a wrong decision in the early design stages needs to be redesigned in the later stages or alternatively design that fail to address the customer wishes and have a sub-optimal performance.

 **Scalability:** The solution should be scalable in the sense that new features as well as new data points (Airplanes) could be added to the data set.

 **Speed:** The model should be able to make predictions in real-time (more or less).

 ## Hypothesis and how to validate?
-- 1 - We suspect customers are churning with low tenure levels.
+- 1 - We suspect that airplanes with Multiple Engines can fly 'Higher, Further, Faster' as the slogan goes
 	- A Correlation study can help in this investigation
-- 2 - A customer survey showed our customers appreciate Fibre Optic.
+- 2 - We suspect that airplanes with jet Engines can fly 'Higher, Further, Faster' as the slogan goes
 	- A Correlation study can help in this investigation

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
 - **Business Requirement 1:** Data Visualization and Correlation study